-My good friend and trademark lawyer extraordinaire, Mike Atkins, recently wrote a post on his Seattle Trademark Lawyer Blog entitled Basics of Trademark Protection in Plain English.
-Though that post deals exclusively with U.S. trademarks, nearly all its big-picture analysis is apropos to China trademarks as well.
+My good friend and trademark lawyer extraordinaire, Mike Atkins, recently wrote Basics of Trademark Protection in Plain English on U.S. trademarks.

 Below I take what Mike said, and explain how it applies to China or not.
 Mike’s portion is in regular font and my portion is in italics.